Developing Listening skills, with peter hudson

 Dr Eugene Heimler developed an innovative and unique form of psychotherapy, the Heimler Method of Social Functioning, which has enabled countless individuals to find meaning and new direction in their lives and turn frustration and disengagement into creativity and involvement.
 Peter Hudson provides a very personal review of Dr Heimler’s account of some of the experiences that helped mould his now widely used counselling techniques.

-I had just finished having breakfast at what used to be called a country house party in the UK.
-Having listened to several guests for several minutes, asking them about their work and families, I was asked what I did.
-‘I teach teachers how to listen’, I replied.
 One of the guests, herself a retired teacher, said ‘Oh that’s the top skill in teaching!’
-When I asked her what she thought the reason for that was, she said ‘It builds respect with the students and when you have that you can achieve so much more with them’.
+When he asked her what she thought the reason for that was, she said ‘It builds respect with the students and when you have that you can achieve so much more with them’.

 Listening Quote of the Month: